Faucet Basics: Part 8 How to Buy a Faucet

 Under $100

 As a general rule, faucets priced below $100.00 are suspect.
 Not always, but much of the time.
-They probably contain critical parts made of zinc or a zinc alloy, or worse, plastic.
+They probably contain critical parts made of zinc or worse, plastic.

 Hose Bibbs: To see how much a good faucet should weigh, ask the sales clerk for a brass hose bibb — the faucet used outside your house.
 Your lavatory faucet should weigh at least this much.
 A kitchen faucet should weigh more.